 The next day we went out to see the beloved house where the Christmas Story was filmed, complete with the soft glow of electric sex emitting from the infamous leg lamp.
 Walk a further down the street to see a replica of the lamp on display at the house of Jim Moralevitz, the man who was given the

 Gatlinburg expect all the Ripley things.
 Ripley’s museums of everything, aquariums, arcades, the list goes on.
 This is a great spot to bring kids because you can definitely find something for kids of all ages.
 We enjoy walking through to take in the sights and the people.
-Tip: The people watching here is superb, a cheap activity can easily be grab a drink and watch the people walk by.
+Tip: The people watching here is superb, a cheap activity.
+You can easily grab a drink, sit on a patio and watch the people walk by.

 There are a few tourist things that you must do to make the most of your trip to the falls.
 1) The Maid of the Mist on the American Side or the Horn Blower on the Canadian side.
 This was the highlight of our visit to the falls.
 I recommend positioning yourself to the back of the boat by the railing, that way as you pass the falls you have the most amazing view without tons of tourists heads blocking your view.
 2) Journey Behind the Falls; Go through the tunnels that snake their way behind the falls and see the falls through two peeps holes.
 Then the highlight is to head out to the observation deck and get up close and personal with the falls.
 We went at night to see the falls all lit up which is spectacular.